AI for the Life Sciences

 Domain Object of Study Failure Cost Evidence Standard

-Life sciences AI Molecules, cells, experiments, research decisions A failed experiment, a discontinued program, a non-validated paper Benchmarks + prospective experimental validation
+Life sciences AI Molecules, cells, tissues, organisms, environments, experiments, research decisions A failed experiment, a discontinued program, a non-validated paper Benchmarks + prospective experimental validation

 Clinical AI Individual patients, diagnostic and therapeutic decisions Misdiagnosis, mistreatment, liability Prospective clinical trials, FDA clearance, real-world performance